 Dynamic Linked Item

-For example, you might want to create a field on an Opportunity record to show the primary contact for that Opportunity, which you can do using a Dynamic Linked Item field.
+For example, you might want to create a field on an Opportunity record to show the primary contact for that Opportunity, using a Dynamic Linked Item field.
 Additionally, you can configure the field so that when you pick an option from the list other fields, such as Email, Phone Number and Address are automatically populated.
-When you've chosen a Linked Item from the picklist you can hyperlink to that record using the button next to the field.
+Once you have chosen a Linked Item from the picklist, you can hyperlink to that record using the button next to the field.
 More information about creating a Dynamic Linked Item is available here.

 A Dynamic Picklist is essentially the same as a Dynamic Linked Item.
 The only difference is that this picklist doesn't include a button that allows you to link to the linked record.
-More information about creating a Dynamic Linked Item/Dynamic Picklist is available here.

-- Give the field a name, eg, Google Map.
+- Give the field a name, e.g. Google Map.

 - Enter the following into the URL field:

-By default the checkbox next to Show Link Button is ticked, which means that in addition to displaying the Google map on the Organisation record, you'll also see a button you can click to open the map in a new window.
-If you don't want the ability to open the record in the new window simply remove the tick.
+By default, the checkbox next to 'Show Link Button' is ticked, which means that in addition to displaying the Google map on the Organisation record, you will also see a button you can click to open the map in a new window.
+If you don't want the ability to open the record in the new window, simply remove the tick.

 A field to store a whole number.
 Alpha characters cannot be entered in number fields.
 This field can be made searchable.

 A field where you can enter multiple lines of text.
 This field can be made searchable.
 This field can hold up to 65,536 characters, although few users ever add this much data.

-Values here will be displayed with a % sign, you can also set the minimum and maximum values that can be entered in the field.
+Values here will be displayed with a % sign.
+You can also set the minimum and maximum values that can be entered in the field.

-Similar to the button next to the email address field, there is a button next to the phone number which lets you directly call the number in the field if you've integrated Workbooks with a VOIP system such as Skype.
-This button also enables you to add a phone call Activity to the record automatically.
+There is a button next to the phone number which lets you directly call the number in the field, provided you have integrated Workbooks with a VOIP system such as Skype.
+This button also enables you to create a phone call Activity automatically.
 Depending on your VOIP integration you may be able to record the call or take other actions.